Cornerstone Guide

 Legislation and Policy Drivers

 Federal legislation is accelerating grid modernization procurement timelines.
 The REWIRE Act creates a NEPA categorical exclusion for reconductoring within existing rights-of-way, which would compress demand for advanced conductors and grid-enhancing technologies into a shorter procurement window.
 The DOE SPARK program allocates $1.9 billion in competitive grid resilience funding.
+However, the FY27 DOE budget proposes canceling $15.247 billion in remaining unobligated IIJA funds, including much of the GRIP/SPARK follow-on pipeline and the Grid Deployment Office itself.
+IIJA authorization lapses September 30, 2026, creating a hard deadline for obligating pending grid funding (Updated 2026-04-20).

 Market Demand Signals